 Radio National Breakfast is Australia’s leading national morning current affairs radio show.
 Its daily agenda is a mix of national and international politics, current affairs and social issues – and it draws on the world’s leading commentators, players and thinkers.
 Its influence makes it required listening for opinion leaders across the country.

-Paula lives in Sydney with her wife Suzi and two beautiful daughters.
+Claire lives in Melbourne with her husband and two children.

 Michelle has over 30 years’ experience in the Human Services sector working across a broad range of Government, Not-for-Profit and Higher Education organisations focusing on disadvantaged young people both in the UK and Australia.
 Michelle worked for over 20 years in London boroughs specialising in child protection and mental health, including 12 years in the NGO sector structuring and leading therapeutic and advice services for young people affected by childhood trauma.
 Michelle was involved in strategic initiatives across East London for the Connexions Service and her diverse experience in strategic planning, project management and leadership development resulted in the development of innovative approaches to improving outcomes for disaffected and unemployed young people.

-Michelle is currently Director Student Experience at Curtin University leading a portfolio of health, leadership, engagement and development services for students including services for Curtin’s LGBTIQ community.
-Her commitment to developing Curtin’s approach to supporting LGBTIQ people has been instrumental in the University being recognized as a top performing employer for workplace inclusion.
+Michelle is currently Director Student Experience at Curtin University leading a portfolio of health, leadership, engagement and development services for students including services for Curtin’s LGBT+ community.
+Her commitment to developing Curtin’s approach to supporting LGBT+ people has been instrumental in the University being recognized as a top performing employer for workplace inclusion.

 Michelle holds a Bachelor of Social Work, a Diploma in Management and is a graduate of the Australian Institute of Company Directors.
 She is currently Senior Vice President of Pride WA and Chair of the children’s cancer charity No Matter What.
 She brings a personal commitment to diversity and inclusion, is passionate about social justice and views education as essential to helping young people to lead happy and meaningful lives.